zirccle/website/DESIGN.md

-# Zirccle Website Design Specificatio
+# Zirccle Website Design Specification

 This document details the design system, architecture, and page structure implemented for the Zirccle pre-launch website.
 It aligns with the "Elegant Modernist" aesthetic established in the Stitch project "Zirccle".